 Base Salary Purpose Basic, least variable form of compensation, designed to provide a stable source of income.
 Strategy Generally, target market median, giving appropriate consideration to job scope and tenure, to attract and retain highly qualified executives.
 Terms Paid twice monthly.

-Profit Sharing

-Purpose

-Broad-based program designed to emphasize that each employee contributes to the company's profitability and can share in it.

-Strategy

-Pay according to a formula that is the same for all employees to focus them on a company goal, and set pay-out potential at a level that will affect behavior.
+Profit Sharing Purpose Broad-based program designed to emphasize that each employee contributes to the company's profitability and can share in it.
+Strategy Pay according to a formula that is the same for all employees to focus them on a company goal, and set pay-out potential at a level that will affect behavior.
 Profit sharing is paid in addition to any performance bonus awarded for the year.

-For the last 16 years, the formula has been based on company-level annual operating profit margin.
+For the last 17 years, the formula has been based on company-level annual operating profit margin.
 The formula was set by the TI board.
 The committee's practice has been not to adjust amounts earned under the formula.

-Terms

-Payable in a single cash payment shortly after the end of the performance year.

-As in recent years, the formula for 2020 was:
+Terms Payable in a single cash payment shortly after the end of the performance year.
+As in recent years, the formula for 2021 was: Below 10% company-level annual operating profit as a percentage of revenue ("Margin"): no profit sharing At 10% Margin: profit sharing = 2% of base salary

-- · Below 10% company-level annual operating profit as a percentage of revenue ("Margin"): no profit sharing - At 10% Margin: profit sharing = 2% of base salary - At Margin above 10%: profit sharing increases by 0.5% of base salary for each percentage point of Margin between 10% and 24%, and 1% of base salary for each percentage point of Margin above 24%.
+- At 10% Margin: profit sharing = 2% of base salary - At Margin above 10%: profit sharing increases by 0.5% of base salary for each percentage point of Margin between 10% and 24%, and 1% of base salary for each percentage point of Margin above 24%.
 The maximum profit sharing is 20% of base salary.

-In 2020, TI delivered Margin of 40.8%.
+In 2021, TI delivered Margin of 48.8%.
 As a result, all eligible employees, including executive officers, received profit sharing of 20% of base salary.